-- Saltsjöbaden accord (1938) is a regulation of the negotiation process - Designed to bolster the spirit of compromise and trust - Where did the trust in labour relations come from? - A history of state sponsored cooperation In public labour offices (bipartisan, conflict neutring) - In public labour offices (bipartisan, conflict neutral) since 1907 - Cooperation within the institutional framwork of the state, conflict outside among the same players - Institutions matter!
+- Saltsjöbaden accord (1938) is a regulation of the negotiation process - Designed to bolster the spirit of compromise and trust - Where did the trust in labour relations come from? - A history of state sponsored cooperation - In public labour offices (bipartisan, conflict neutral) since 1907 - Cooperation within the institutional framwork of the state, conflict outside among the same players - Institutions matter!